The deadline for Spring 2026 proposals has passed.

 Click here to view more frequently asked questions.

-I'm always so impressed by the professionalism of the staff, the engagement of the OLLI members who come to our programming, and the opportunity that OLLI programming provides for me to flex some of my research skills and share information that I've collected about the Texas Fashion Collection with people who might not have access otherwise.
+I'm always so impressed by the professionalism of the staff, the engagement of the OLLI members who come to our programming, and the opportunity that OLLI programming provides for me to flex some of my research skills.

 Provost's 2023 OLLI Faculty Awards